Deleted (film): Production

 The film was produced with the support of Malaysia's Ministry of Home Affairs and the National Strategic Office Council for Anti-Trafficking in Persons & Anti Smuggling of Migrants (NSO MAPO).
 Filming began in 2019, and post-production was completed in 2020.
 Theatrical release was delayed for two years due to the COVID-19 pandemic.

+Zheng Geping was the executive producer of the film.

 Critical response

 8 Days gave the film two out of five stars, criticizing its dialogue, casting and action sequences, adding that the film turns into an "accidental shriek-fest when Jack Neo turns up in a cameo".